JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ## A word on functional(ish) programming

 Functional Programming is a type of programming focused on only using "pure" functions.
-A "pure" function is one without "side-effects", meaning: 1. **the same input will always yield the same output, and 2.**nothing outside of the passed in data is modified.\*\*
+A "pure" function is one without "side-effects", meaning:

+1. **The same input will always yield the same output.**
+2. **Nothing outside of the passed in data is modified**.

 Think only using static functions with no static variables.

 In FP you also (generally) only operate on immutable data. meaning all values need to be updated and returned instead of modifying by a passed in reference.
-Functional languages like [ML](<https://en.wikipedia.org/wiki/ML_(programming_language)>), [Haskell](https://www.haskell.org/), [Elixir](https://elixir-lang.org/), or [Ocaml](https://ocaml.org/) are expressly written in this style and have extremely unfamilar syntax to those who've only really used C-like languages. however lots of non-functional languages have functional language features or can be written in a functional style.
+Functional languages like [ML](<https://en.wikipedia.org/wiki/ML_(programming_language)>), [Haskell](https://www.haskell.org/), [Elixir](https://elixir-lang.org/), or [Ocaml](https://ocaml.org/) are expressly written in this style and have extremely unfamilar syntax to those who've only really used C-like languages.
+However lots of non-functional languages have functional language features or can be written in a functional style.

 Functional programming relies on a separation between your data and functions that operate on that data.
 That might sound like a very different architectural approach, until you understand it's mostly the difference between this:

 ```C#
 // OOP based